 Where He is Now

 Miguel is currently working as a Ruby developer, building a product that uses Ruby in the backend.
 (Ruby is one of the main languages learned at Microverse).
-Most of what he’s working on currently are related to security and finding and solving issues around it.
+Most of what he is working on currently is related to security and finding and solving issues around it.
 He’s engaged and learning in this new role, and we’re thrilled he’s enjoying it so much.

 Miguel's Advice for Microverse Students or Aspiring Developers

-To date, Microverse has enrolled full-time students from 95+ countries, received applications from more than 200 countries, grown to a team from 12 countries, and helped our graduates from around the world land life-changing jobs.
+To date, Microverse has enrolled full-time students from 100+ countries, received applications from more than 200 countries, grown to a team from 12 countries, and helped our students from around the world land life-changing jobs.